What goes in a UGC media kit?

 A media kit should make you easy to trust.
 Avoid fake metrics.
 Use real samples, clear workflow, realistic turnaround times, and explicit revision boundaries.

-ugcgo.ai combines AI Studio with creator marketplace workflow.
-Brands can generate concepts, brief creators, fund deals through escrow, review deliverables, attach proof links, and keep usage rights and payout readiness visible in one place.
-Creators can use the same system to understand scope, submit work, and track approval.
+ugcgo.ai combines creator-side AI support with marketplace workflow.
+Brands brief the outcome, compare creator supply, fund deals through escrow, review creator-posted or creator-produced work, attach proof links, and keep usage rights, analytics-ready payout state, and optional verified-view upside visible in one place.
+Creators use AI where useful to prepare concepts, understand scope, package account reach or deliverables, submit proof, and track approval.

 Start as a brand See pricing